Shirtless Jason Kelce cheers on Travis, Chiefs with Taylor Swift after taking pregame shot with Bills Mafia - Yahoo Sports

 — Kansas City Chiefs (@Chiefs) January 22, 2024

-He then jumped out the window to the stands revel among the Bills fans.
+He then jumped out the window into the stands to revel among the Bills fans.
 Most did not appear to appreciate his presence.

 Jason Kelce 🤣🤣 pic.twitter.com/Ehb7p11TL0